apex-commons/apex-commons.github.com/_posts/2011-05-17-contribute.markdown

 * Go to [http://localhost:4000](http://localhost:4000) and hopefully you see something that looks remotely like this site.

 * Make some changes!
 A basic understanding of jekyll is required but don't worry, its easier than you're probably thinking.
-See XXXXXXXXX
+See the jekyll [usage guide](https://github.com/mojombo/jekyll/wiki/Usage).

 * Commit and push your changes back to github